iio-team/tools/README.md

 - `limiti.py` with a description of the limits of the various subtasks;
 - `validator.py` with a script that double-checks whether an input is valid;
 - `generator.py` which generates inputs given some command-line parameters;
-- `GEN` which lists the set of parameters to be fed to the generator for each subtask, together with some auxiliary information (subtask score and name).
+- `GEN` which lists the set of parameters to be fed to the generator for each subtask, together with some auxiliary information (subtask score, name and dependencies).

 ### `sol` folder